christadler/SeisSol_ParamStudies/README.md

 # Manual

 A Manual to adapt the workflow to *arbitrary parameter studies* can be found in the README directory.
+It will also be useful to move the workflow to different hardware.